-CH 21 Bridge over Lake Fork Creek
+CH 21 Bridges over Lake Fork Creek and Tributaries

 Macon County, IL

-Phase I planning including preparation and submittal of all required documentation including the Bridge Condition Report, Hydraulic Report, Environmental Studies, Joint Application, and Project Development Report.
+Phase I planning consisted of preparation and submittal of all required documentation including the Bridge Condition Report, Hydraulic Report, Environmental Studies, Joint Application, and Project Development Report.
 In-house work included survey, hydraulic analysis, environmental investigations and reporting, roadway and bridge design.
 Geotechnical borings and the Structure Geotechnical Report were prepared by another consultant and the effort coordinated by Clark Dietz.